Eugene's Best Urban Hikes

 Hit the trail - Wander through the rhododendron garden trails for an experience that is pleasing to all of your senses.
 Head South to the forest hiking trails for longer hikes.
 Try the Wildflower Trail in Spring or the Oak Knoll Trail in Fall.
 Before leaving the hilltop, be sure to stop at Pre's Rock - a memorial for Eugene track star, Steve Prefontaine.

 After - While in the area, see one of the University of Oregon's fantastic museums.
-Enjoy world-class art exhibits at the Jordan Schnitzer Museum of Art - known for their Asian collection.
+If open— enjoy world-class art exhibits at the Jordan Schnitzer Museum of Art — known for its Asian collection.
 Dive deep into the stories of Oregon at the Museum of Natural and Cultural History.
+Or just admire the UO's beautiful campus and tree arboretum.